Frank Little (unionist)

 Franklin Henry Little (1879 – August 1, 1917), commonly known as Frank Little, was an American labor leader who was murdered in Butte, Montana.
-Although no one was apprehended or prosecuted for Little's murder, many people have speculated about it.
+No one was apprehended or prosecuted for Little's murder.
 He joined the Industrial Workers of the World in 1905, organizing miners, lumberjacks, and oil field workers.
-He was a member of the union's Executive Board when he was murdered.
+He was a member of the union's Executive Board when he was murdered and lynched.

 Early life

-According to Arnold Stead, Franklin Henry Little was born in Indian Territory in 1879 to Dr. Walter R. and Almira Hays Little.
-He was part Quaker and part Cherokee.
-His parents homesteaded in the 1889 Oklahoma Land Rush, later suffering drought and penurious conditions after the Panic of 1893.
-After Frank's father's death in 1899, he followed his miner brother Walter Frederick Little to California where he too became a miner.
-In 1903, Frank left his brother and sister-in-law Emma Harper Little in California for Bisbee, Arizona.
+According to the 1880 U.S. census, Franklin Henry Little was born in Illinois about 1878 to Dr. Walter R. and Almira Hays Little.
+Dr. Walter Little attended medical school in Keokuk, Lee County, Iowa between the years 1874 and 1878.
+In 1889 he left behind his medical practices in Missouri in the pursuit of a new home for his family, finally settling in Oklahoma, where the family became homesteaders in the 1889 Oklahoma Land Rush.
+The family later suffered drought and penurious conditions after the Panic of 1893.
+After Dr. Walter Little's death in 1899, Frank Little followed his miner brother, Walter Frederick Little, to California, where he too became a miner.
+In 1903, Frank departed his brother and sister-in-law, Emma Harper Little, in California for Bisbee, Arizona.
 There he worked as a miner before becoming an organizer for the Western Federation of Miners in Clifton, Arizona.
 In 1905 Frank Little joined the Industrial Workers of the World.